toralf/torutils/README.md

 # torutils
-few tools to derive the status of a Tor relay
+Few tools to derive the status of a Tor relay.
+The script info.py gives a one-time overview about all open ports.
+ANd ps.py shows the exit ports in a 1-second intervall.

 ## typical call
     $> ./info.py